Real-World Driving for Your Teen

 Phase 4 of the PTTG covers every condition on this page across dedicated video-led lessons.
 Each lesson breaks the skill into coaching points, common mistakes, and what "good" looks like from the passenger seat.

-Highway, night, rain, and hill lessons
+Highway, night, rain, and hill lessons matched to the Phase 4 progression.

-So you correct the right thing at the right time, without anxiety.
+Coaching language for each condition so you correct the right thing at the right time.

-Parallel and hill parking walkthroughs
+Parallel parking and hill parking walkthroughs with mirror-check sequences.

-See which conditions your teen has practiced and which remain.
+Skill tracking so you see which conditions your teen has practiced and which remain.

-Certified driving instructor Jacqueline leads every PTTG lesson on video, walking you through each skill and showing you what to coach.
+Certified driving instructor Jacqueline R. leads every PTTG lesson on video, walking you through each skill and showing you what to coach.

 Real-World Driving FAQ